Extreme Climate Events Necessitate Resilience in Landscape Design

 The Midwest is no stranger to extreme weather such as unexpected, unusual, severe, or unseasonal events.
 Unfortunately, these weather phenomena are becoming more frequent, requiring design professionals to minimize the effects these catastrophes can have on the built environment.

-Our experts’ wrap-up a three part series on climate change, sharing their experience in promoting resilient design measures.
-Listen in as they respond to the vulnerabilities created by unpredictable weather patterns and answer the following questions.
+Our experts wrap up a three-part series on climate change, sharing their experience in promoting resilient design measures.
+Listen in as they respond to the vulnerabilities created by unpredictable weather patterns.

 We all have a concern regarding the frequency and intensity of large rain events that seem to be occurring more and more often.
 We seem to get more and more requests for design assistance and controlling stormwater runoff from a lot of our clients.
 There are also quite a few changing regulations and increasing flood protection ordinances taking effect across a number of areas throughout the Midwest.

 We want to talk a little bit about what we’re doing here at Snyder and Associates to address these stormwater challenges, specifically for our park and recreation clients.
-A lot of park spaces located in low lying areas and close to creek and stream corridors.
-What are some of the challenges you’re encountering in your park and recreation design projects, when you’re dealing with localized flooding from these waterways?
+A lot of park spaces are located in low-lying areas and close to creek and stream corridors.
+What are some of the challenges you’re encountering in your park and recreation design projects when you’re dealing with localized flooding from these waterways?

 Designing for Recreational Areas with Stormwater Control

 Andy Meessmann (2:02)